10 Ways to Optimize Music Streaming

 A common misconception is that audiophile routers and switches improve system performance.
 Aside from performing the function of directing the digital signal to multiple end points, which is the actual function of a router or switch, the actual “improving” function comes from the buffering, reclocking, and regenerating.
 So unless you actually require audiophile grade redirection of multiple Ethernet signals, such as in a home with multiple high-end audio systems in multiple rooms, you don’t actually need an audiophile router or switch.
 If you just have one high-end audio system in your home what you may want is a good Ethernet filter or reclocker as opposed to a more expensive and more complex audiophile router or switch.

-Mojo Audio just released a new Illuminati power supply module engineered to utilize the existing heat sinks on HD Plex and Streacom fanless chassis.
-With up to six independent linear power supplies it allows you to isolate the power to your motherboard, SSDs, high-performance Ethernet cards, high-performance USB cards, and master clocks.
+Our new Illuminati power supply module is engineered to utilize the existing heat sinks on the Streacom FC10 fanless chassis.
+With five independent linear power supplies you can isolate the power to your motherboard, SSDs, high-performance Ethernet cards, high-performance USB cards, and master clock.